Discover the Best of the Musée d’Orsay in Paris

 The Dordogne Valley

-The Dordogne is an excellent choice for two reasons: prehistoric caves and amazing food.
 Don’t miss the cave art sites scattered throughout the region including the super-famous (and justifiably so) Caves of Lascaux.
-I talk about them in more depth (ha, ha!) in my post on Prehistory Sites in Europe.
+I write about them in more depth in my post on Prehistory Sites in Europe and Why Visit Lascaux in the Stunning Dordogne.

 If you have a hankering for gorgeous scenery mixed with compelling prehistory sightseeing followed by long, slow dinners where duck often plays a role, then meander down to the Dordogne.